 Delayed discovery provides for a longer statute of limitations in some situations.
 This includes where the plaintiff:

-- Did not know of facts that would have caused a reasonable person to suspect that he or she had suffered harm caused by someone’s wrongful actions; or
+- Did not know of facts that would have caused a reasonable person to suspect that they had suffered harm caused by someone’s wrongful actions; or

 - A reasonable and diligent investigation would not have discovered that a harmful product or situation contributed to the plaintiff’s harm.7